 Both premarital and postnuptial agreements must be entered into voluntarily.
 The postnuptial must be legally binding, fair, and validly executed.
 Each party must be forthcoming and disclose all assets and liabilities at the time of signing.

 A postnuptial is designed to shield you in the event of a divorce.
-However, you will want to be sure to consult your family law attorney to make sure you have complied with the law and are fully protected.
+However, you will want to be sure to consult a Boca law firm handling family law to make sure you have complied with the law and are fully protected.

 About the Author